-Ave Maria University (AMU) was founded by former Domino’s Pizza owner Tom Monaghan as a direct response to Blessed Pope John Paul II’s call for a new evangelization.
+Ave Maria University (AMU) was founded by former Domino’s Pizza owner Tom Monaghan in 2003 as a direct response to Pope St. John Paul II’s call for a new evangelization.

-“Ave Maria’s Catholic identity is palpable in every aspect of its campus life from academics to student activities,” said Michael Dauphinais, dean of the faculty.
+“Ave Maria’s Catholic identity is palpable in every aspect of its campus life from academics to student activities,” said Michael Dauphinais, chair of the Theology Department.
 “The faculty and students enjoy being at a university where they possess the freedom to be Catholic; non-Catholics enjoy the wholesome and supportive environment.”

 AMU has quickly built a national reputation for its strong Catholic identity, largely because of the notoriety and devotion of its founder.
 What is less known is AMU’s academic quality, which is quite good.

 Built from the ground up on a tract of farmland, AMU moved from Michigan to its permanent site in 2007, adjacent to the new town of Ave Maria and approximately 25 miles east of Naples, Florida.
-“It was the easiest place to attract students and faculty to, and I wanted to be close to Latin America,” said Monaghan, who has donated much of his wealth to the University and owns a half-interest in the town and its development, upon which AMU’s future partly depends.
+“It was the easiest place to attract students and faculty to,” said Monaghan, who has donated much of his wealth to the University and owns a half-interest in the town and its development.

-In February 2011, AMU welcomed its second president James Towey, who had been president of St. Vincent College in Pennsylvania and also a federal government official responsible for grants to faith-based programs.
-With Towey the presidency assumed the typical role of chief executive, which had previously been held by Monaghan in a supervisory role over the president.
+In February 2011, AMU welcomed its second president H. James Towey, who had been president of St. Vincent College in Pennsylvania and also a federal government official responsible for grants to faith-based programs.
+Under President Towey's leadership, the University has experienced significant growth in its enrollment and the number of offered majors and has transitioned to a period of financial sustainability.

-Both students and faculty speak of the academically rigorous coursework at Ave Maria.
-“If you’re not coming here for academics, you’ll have four years of suffering, and the teachers will have no leniency,” said graduate Daniel Montgomery.
-But among the students we have spoken to, they simply love the quality of their classes.
+Both students and faculty speak of the academically challenging coursework at Ave Maria.
+The University has introduced a successful Honors Program and also offers many forms of academic support.
+Among the students we have spoken to, they simply love the quality of their classes.

 Half of the 128 undergraduate credits required for graduation must be within the core curriculum.
-All students take 16 core courses, including three in each of history/politics, philosophy, and theology, as well as math, literature, a foreign language, and the natural sciences.
-These are intensive four-credit courses, instead of the typical three-credit courses at many institutions.
+All students take 16 core courses, including three in philosophy and theology, as well as courses in math, history, politics, literature, foreign language, and the natural sciences.
+These are intensive four-credit courses, instead of three-credit courses.

-Both the philosophy and theology faculty take the Oath of Fidelity, and all theologians have the mandatum.
-Notably, the theology
+All of the theology faculty take the Oath of Fidelity and have the mandatum

-Students describe a strong spiritual life that includes various devotional groups, approximately 13 voluntary “households” of students supporting each other in prayer and service, and student activity clubs such as the Knights of Columbus, Communion and Liberation, peer ministry, and Marian consecration.
+Students describe a strong spiritual life that includes various devotional groups, approximately 15 voluntary “households” of students supporting each other in prayer and service, and student activity clubs such as the Communion and Liberation, Peer Ministry Team, and Marian consecration.
 Students impressively maintain perpetual Eucharistic Adoration in the University chapel as well as a daily rosary walk.
 Students also have joined mission trips to Calcutta, Mexico City, and Haiti as part of the Mother Teresa Project.

 The dean of students conducts a senior exit interview with each student.
 The one comment heard most often is, “I came here with my parents’ faith, but am leaving here with a deeper faith of my own.”

-With exceptions for students over 23 years of age or whose families reside in Ave Maria, it is university policy for all students to live on campus.
+With exceptions for students over 23 years of age or whose families reside within a commutable distance, it is University policy for all students to live on campus.

 Alcohol is allowed with limitations, and there is no campus curfew.
 Those who violate the alcohol policy are sanctioned with community hours and/or fines, plus educational training, mentorship, and counseling for repeat violations.

-In many ways, the town of Ave Maria provides a number of convenient stores and services including a large grocery store, a few restaurants, and a pub.
+The town of Ave Maria provides a number of convenient stores and services including a large grocery store, a few restaurants, and a pub.
 Due to the size, everyone tends to know everyone, and students and faculty often travel around campus and town by bike.

-Developers plan to bring large employers and housing developments to the county, which will change the area considerably.
-But in the meantime, there are some inconveniences: the nearest hotel is 26 miles away, there is no gas station in town, and the nearest hospital is about 20 miles northwest of the campus, although local emergency medical services are available for serious incidents.
-Southwest Florida International Airport in Fort Myers is approximately an hour away.
+However, there are some inconveniences: the nearest hotel is 26 miles away, and the nearest hospital is about 20 miles northwest of the campus, although local emergency medical services are available for serious incidents.
+Southwest Florida International Airport in Fort Myers is approximately 45 minutes away.
 Off-campus employment is limited, but growing with the newly-opened medical manufacturing plant of Arthex, Inc. that employs more than 1,000 people.

-More than 60 student clubs, organizations, ministries, outreach efforts, and households offer an abundance of activities that include athletic clubs (such as fencing, equestrian, running, ice skating, swing dance, rugby, and shark fishing) and academic clubs (such as debate, writing, film, and business).
+More than 60 student clubs, organizations, ministries, outreach efforts, and households offer an abundance of activities that include athletic clubs (such as running, ice skating, swing dance, rugby, and fishing) and academic clubs (such as newspaper, writing, film, and business).

-The University’s 17 varsity teams compete in the National Association of Intercollegiate Athletics (NAIA) in baseball, basketball, cheerleading/dance, cross country, football, golf, soccer, softball, tennis, and volleyball.
+The University’s 16 varsity teams compete in the National Association of Intercollegiate Athletics (NAIA) in baseball, basketball, cheerleading/dance, cross country, football, golf, soccer, softball, tennis, and volleyball, and women's lacrosse.
 Students can also participate in a variety of club and intramural sports with the Papist Rugby Club among the most popular.

-Every Monday, students travel to Naples to pray and minister outside an abortion business.
-The pro-life and chastity clubs are popular, and more than 100 students attend the March for Life in Washington, D.C., each year.
+Many Saturdays, students travel to Naples and Fort Myers to pray and minister outside an abortion business.
+Students for Life is the most popular club on campus, and more than 200 students attend the March for Life in Washington, D.C., each year.

 The Bottom Line

-AMU is a new institution that has been under intense scrutiny from both the media and the Church, largely because of Monaghan’s high profile as the multimillionaire who built and sold Domino’s Pizza.
-But there has also been a lot of interest in Monaghan’s grand vision for a major Catholic university that will one day rival the University of Notre Dame.
+AMU is a young institution that has been under intense scrutiny from both the media and the Church, largely because of Monaghan’s high profile as the multimillionaire who built and sold Domino’s Pizza.
+But there has also been a lot of interest in the grand vision for a major Catholic university that will one day rival the University of Notre Dame.

 Now responsible for fulfilling a somewhat more practical vision in a tough economy, President Towey says the University has survived “the pains of childbirth,” and it has emerged a quite attractive university for students.
 Planning to grow to 1,500 to 2,000 students in its first phase, the University today enjoys a close-knit community in a small campus town, where it is common to run into professors at the Smoothie shop or the supermarket.
 The European-style town with education, faith, and art at its center is something of an oasis.

 When you take into account the unswerving promotion of Catholic values, the strong core curriculum, and the presence of an impressive and faithful faculty, Ave Maria stands as an exciting new option available to American Catholics today.